leeyumsk/IRL-Subtitles/Hardware/README.md

 | IO43 | IO21 | IO44 | IO47 | IO48 | GND |
 | X | LB3v3 | SD | SCK | WS | 3V3 |

-In the hardware folder is all the produciton files that is needed to order the PCBs.
+In the hardware folder is all the production files that is needed to order the PCBs.

 ## Frames